alextanhongpin/go-minio/README.md

 VALUES ('mybucket', 'path/to/file', 320, 480, '.png', 'xytz', '{hello}')
 ON CONFLICT (bucket, key, width, extension) DO UPDATE SET version = EXCLUDED.version;
 ```

+## Manage images

+- how to ensure that images returned are responsive?
+Most application only assumes one image will be returned.
+When viewing on mobile and web, we might want to consider returning images with different sizes.
+- instead of a single image src, e.g. `foo.png`, we create a collection called `foo/` and place all the images with different resolutions inside, e.g. `foo/320w.png, foo/420w.jpg`.
+The explanation for `w` descriptor can be found [here](https://stackoverflow.com/questions/40890825/explain-w-in-srcset-of-image)
+- image resolution and art direction (not implemented) requires different way of handling on the Frontend
+- resizing and compressing.
+It is important to have standardize sizes, so 320px instead of 277px etc. If I upload file with size 499px, I should be provided an option to resize them to 480px, 360px, 320px etc. Image manipulation is not so important here.
+When resizing, the aspect ratio should be kept the same.
+- how to deal uploading images with different extension?
+Format them all into a standardize format.
+- viewing images stored in S3 and sync to database.
+However, the syncing will be out of tune once some operation is done in S3/Postgres directly without the other knowing about it.
+Using S3 Event notification will work, but requires more cost/effort to implement.
+- uploading different image sizes for a particular asset.
+Say if I want to upload an image named `foo`, I should be able to upload all the different sizes and have them previewed/returned as img `srcset`.
+- images should be load lazily with the `loading=lazy` HTML attribute.
+- bulk tagging and adding metadata for images
+- bulk upload images with different resolutions
+- how to reference the images stored here from other services?
+Store the image id (?) can be tricky, since there will be more than one collection of image with different image resolutions.